Kateattardo/Concentration-A-simple-game/README.md

 Automatically lose after a certain number of inccorect guesses

 Bouns items if time allows:
+Set Timeout on how long card image is viewed
 Have multiple sets of card images to choose from
 Have a tally on the game board of games won
+Have levels to move up to which increase the number of cards in each level

 Wireframes / Screenshots